 Pennsylvania wants drivers for ride-sharing companies like Uber, Lyft and others to get properly insured without any gaps in coverage before picking up any paying passengers.
 Ride-share drivers can legally work in every city in Pennsylvania except for Philadelphia, where lawmakers are still arguing over the licensing of the paid drivers.
 Yellow Z is currently the only ride-sharing company licensed in Allegheny County, which encompasses Pittsburgh, the state's second largest city.

-New insurance plans Insurance companies are playing catch-up to consumers' demand for the taxi alternatives and are just recently offering plans to cover drivers who use their own cars as a shuttle service.
+Insurance companies are playing catch-up to consumers' demand for the taxi alternatives and are just recently offering plans to cover drivers who use their own cars as a shuttle service.
 The ride- sharing businesses dubbed themselves transportation network companies in their battle against traditional taxi services who'd like to see them off the streets

 "Recently, some major insurance companies have started offering insurance specifically for drivers for these transportation network companies (TNCs), and the TNCs themselves are required in Pennsylvania to offer some coverage when passengers are in the vehicles," Pennsylvania Insurance Commissioner Teresa Miller said.
 "Still, there could be serious gaps in coverage which could leave drivers liable for significant costs and other legal issues in the event of a crash."

 Once it issued licenses for the ride-share companies, the Pennsylvania Utilities Commission explained that a driver would be covered in three different scenarios either by the driver's own car insurance or by the livery service's auto insurance.